oracle/opengrok/tools/README.md

 It is necessary to set the python path as the python interpreter is not able to find the packages in our provided structure on its own.

-Also you call the opengrok tools scripts by the entry points then (`opengrok-groups`, ...).
+Also, you call the opengrok tools scripts by the entry points then (`opengrok-groups`, ...).
 Calling directly the python script `groups.py` would lead to error related to relative imports.

 Note that on macOS, you will need to install libgit2 library for the tests